-A few kilometres west of Runaway Bay is another popular attraction, the Green Grotto Caves.
-This underground complex of caverns spans almost 2 kilometres.
+A few kilometers west of Runaway Bay is another popular attraction, the Green Grotto Caves.
+This underground complex of caverns spans almost 2 kilometers.
 The highlight of the Green Grotto Cave, and what makes them such a popular attraction, is the eponymous grotto.

 Guided tours will lead you through the tunnels to a beautiful underwater lagoon.
 Despite being twelve metres underground, large holes in the roof of the caves allow brilliant sunlight to filter down in several parts.

 Aside from their natural beauty, the caves have a significant human history.
 Pottery and other artifacts have been recovered, dating back to the indigenous peoples who once lived here.
 More recently, the caves have been used as a hiding place for runaway slaves.